openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 ```
 ### High Level Design of Replica ScaleDown
 CStor-volume-mgmt watches for CStorVolume and update DesiredReplicationFactor
-and Replica list in istgt.conf with available replicas if there is decreased
+and Replica list in istgt.conf with available replicas.
+If there is decreased
-change in DesiredReplicationFactor.
-It will trigger istgtcontrol command so that
+change in DesiredReplicationFactor, cstor-volume-mgmt will trigger istgtcontrol
-istgt updates volume configuration during runtime.
-On success of istgtcontrol
+command so that istgt will updates volume configuration during runtime.
+On
-command status part of CStorVolume CR will be updated else cstor-volume-mgmt
+success of istgtcontrol command status part of CStorVolume CR will be updated
-controller will execute same process next sync time.
+else cstor-volume-mgmt controller will execute same process during next sync time.

+Command triggered by cstor-volume-mgmt during replica scaledown case:
+istgtcontrol drf <volume_name> <available_replica_id_list>

 #### Sample YAMLs